 Who is mSQL best for

-mSQL is a fast, lightweight database system known for its speed and efficiency.
-Users appreciate its ease of use and simple integration, especially for read-heavy operations.
-However, some users have noted occasional instability and limited advanced features.
-It's a good choice for smaller projects where resources are limited.
+In our experience, mSQL is a lightweight database management system known for its speed and efficiency.
+Users highlight its ease of integration and use, particularly for read-heavy operations.
+We've heard some users mention occasional instability and slower performance with large datasets, so keep that in mind!

 mSQL features